All posts by deepa sivarajan

 Deepa works to advance policies that will facilitate an equitable and just shift to clean energy in Washington.
 She is passionate about ensuring that environmental justice communities are represented in local and state policy development and implementation.
 Prior to joining Climate Solutions, Deepa served as a project manager at the public engagement and communications firm EnviroIssues, where she worked with local government agencies to involve communities in planning processes for transportation and urban planning projects.
 Deepa also has a background in environmental and electoral organizing, including advocating for wilderness protection with the Sierra Club.

 Deepa holds an M.A. in Climate & Society from Columbia University, where she focused on climate policy and law, as well as a B.A. in Government and Women’s & Gender Studies from Georgetown University.
-Deepa serves on the Seattle Parks District Oversight Committee and as a co-producer of the Tasveer South Asian LitFest.
+Deepa serves on the Seattle Green New Deal Oversight Board and the Seattle Parks District Oversight Committee.
 She also volunteers with South Asians Building Accountability & Healing (SABAH), the Coalition of Seattle Indian-Americans, and the Northwest Abortion Access Fund.
 Deepa was born and raised in Seattle, where in her free time she enjoys reading and writing speculative fiction, cuddling her parents’ dog, and drinking way too much tea.